eulphean/light-kits/README.md

 }
 ```
 __Remember the instance of *RGB_LED* we made above called *led_1*?__
-Now we are putting it into action.
+<br>Now we are putting it into action.
-We are calling our instance of RGB_LED by stating its name (led_1), and attaching the action (or method) we are trying to have it execute - its sort of like plain non-code-y English, we are telling led_1 to fade up to a color, and fade down from that color to black and to repeat.
+<br>We are calling our instance of RGB_LED by stating its name (led_1), and attaching the action (or method) we are trying to have it execute - its sort of like plain non-code-y English, we are telling led_1 to fade up to a color, and fade down from that color to black and to repeat.

 Right now, we have the ability to use:
 ```C++